LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Solutions (in decreasing order)
       * More training data might help
       * Add weight regularization
-      * Reduce the capacity of the network (memorize a finite number of patters to drive focus on the most prominent pattersns, which will likely generalize well
+      * Reduce the capacity of the network (memorize a finite number of patterns to drive focus on the most prominent pattersns, which will likely generalize well
       * Use of less features might help
       * dropout (specific to NN)
     * Higher learning rates run the risk of overshooting an optimal solution or causing oscillation of accurate results